marbl/MetagenomeScope/README.md

    The viewer interface includes a "control panel" supporting various features for interacting with the graph.
-   - Since MetagenomeScope's viewer interface is a client-side web application, you can access it from **any modern web browser** (mobile browsers also work, although using a desktop browser is generally recommended), either locally (if the viewer interface code is downloaded on your computer) or over HTTP/HTTPS (if the viewer interface code is hosted on a server).
+   - Since MetagenomeScope's viewer interface is a client-side web application, you should be able to access it from most modern web browsers (mobile browsers also work, although using a desktop browser is generally recommended), either locally (if the viewer interface code is downloaded on your computer) or over HTTP/HTTPS (if the viewer interface code is hosted on a server).

 The bifurcated nature of the tool lends it a few advantages that have proved beneficial when analyzing large graphs: